on monday, august 3, Lifeline received 3,345 calls from australians across the country struggling with the impact of COVID-19 and rolling lockdowns.

 Started by our HR Director, Felicity Empson, Be Kind To Your Mind is a cohesive workplace health & wellness program that aims to support our people by covering the five key pillars of mental wellbeing; connect, rest, nourish, move and security.

 Over the last year, all our people have been given the opportunity to be involved in various activities that inspire them to care for themselves.
 All of the activities are voluntary, so our people can participate as much or as little as they like.
 The team has put on exercise components like September, run clubs, and yoga sessions that allow people to take a break, but also with the knowledge that moving your body can help your mind too.

-Keeping up to date with what's happening is key, so we regularly communicate with them on the latest news and offer them access to wellbeing resources including an employee assistance program that they can call for free and anonymously when they most need help.
+Keeping up to date with what's happening is key.
+So, we regularly communicate with them on the latest news and offer them access to wellbeing resources including an employee assistance program that they can call for free and anonymously when they most need help.

 “Our EAP is a critical part of our overall wellbeing strategy.
 While our BKTYM program is designed to help and proactively promote good mental health, we recognise that our people also need counselling support at times.
 We actively promote our EAP and encourage early access which we hope leads to better outcomes for our people.”

-Fostering a positive culture whether our staff are in the office or working from home is a must for us.
+Fostering a positive culture, whether our staff are in the office or working from home, is a must for us.
 For many of our consultants, helping people and companies is part of the job that gives them purpose and meaning.
 Our internal communication platforms are filled with such stories.

-There are many ways in which organisations can work to improve the mental health and resilience of their people.
-We are still learning, but one that I see as a key priority for our business and to the businesses of our clients.
-Issues relating to poor mental health cost our economy $220 million according to a recent Productivity Commission report.
-To help others we recently launched our Talent Transformation Team who focus on mental health best practice at work.
+According to a recent Productivity Commission report, issues relating to poor mental health cost our economy $220 million.
+To help others, we recently launched our Talent Transformation Team, who focus on mental health best practice at work.
 Led by Adrianna Loveday, this team is a passionate group of mental health experts and workplace psychologists who help develop and implement strategies to create a safe and healthy workplace.

 In her work, Adrianna has observed workplace mental health challenges exacerbated during the COVID-19 pandemic, and the conversation has never been more relevant or necessary.
 She has also seen a sector shift towards early intervention and creating mentally healthy workplaces.